Exploring Languages

 divideAndConquer trivial simplySolve decompose

-combineSolutions problem= solve problem
+combineSolutions problem

 where solve p